-Iran’s Rouhani urges Iranians to ‘put all your curses’ on US
+Iran’s Rouhani urges Iranians to ‘put all your curses’ on U.S.

 He promised to increase wages in both the government and the private sector, and raise pensions.

 The crisis that is gripping Iran has hurt ordinary Iranians and emboldened Rouhani’s critics to openly call for his ouster.
-Rouhani came to power in 2017, promising to improve the economy and foster more open relations with the world.
+Rouhani, who first came to power in 2013, was re-elected for a second term in 2017, promising to improve the economy and foster more open relations with the world.

-Note: This story has been corrected to say that Rouhani was re-elected in 2017.